Previous Post: Day 4 – From West to East – Up, Down and Across the FR Delta

 Then it was back the way we came – down the narrow lake through the reedy part at the north end, over the portage trail and back to our canoe packs and duffels which we had left behind – and finally, back down Bass Creek to the Georgian Bay coast.

 If there is an “easiest” route from Hartley Bay to the Georgian Bay coast, one involving the least portaging, this route down Bass Lake and Bass Creek must be it.
 Easy for canoers, it would not be that bad for kayakers either.
+As a bonus it leads you right to Cantin Point and the shortest crossing over to the Bustard islands.

 We looked south and saw the buildings of the Georgian Bay Fishing Camp, a full-service lodge that looks a lot grander than its name!